akmroyal/Video-Tube-frontend/README.md

-# Ak-VideoTube Frontend
+# Ak-VideoTube | Clipio Frontend

-This is the frontend for AkVideoTube, built using React and Vite.
-It provides a modern, fast, and responsive user interface for interacting with the AkVideoTube platform.
+This is the frontend for AkVideoTube | Clipio, built using React and Vite.
+It provides a modern, fast, and responsive user interface for interacting with the Clipio platform.

 ## Features